 HC 401 Senior Seminar

-COURSE SYLLABUS: Spring 2023
+COURSE SYLLABUS: Spring 2025

 INSTRUCTOR INFORMATION

 Instructor: Brittney Yager, MS

+Office Location: Waters Library 156

-Office Location: Prairie Crossing Main Office Office Hours: M-F 8:30-4:30 by appointment
+Office Hours: M-F 8:30-4:30 by appointment

 Office Phone: 903-468-3067

 Office Fax: NA

 University Email Address: Brittney.Yager@tamuc.edu

-Preferred Form of Communication: Email Communication Response Time: 1 business day
+Preferred Form of Communication: Email

+Communication Response Time: 1 business day

 COURSE INFORMATION

 Materials - Textbooks and Supplemental Readings: There are no required textbooks for HC 401.
-However, this course does require outside research and/or utilizing handouts/readings provided in class.
+However, this course does require outside research and/or utilizing handouts/readings provided in D2L.

 Course Description:

 Senior seminar is a capstone experience for students to perform an in-depth examination of an issue(s) as they relate to the major or career they have chosen.
-The course requires students to draw upon leadership training, coursework so far, experiences with other cultures (travel, internships, employment, etc.) to examine or reexamine their own positions in relation to topics of global interests.
+The course requires students to draw upon leadership training, coursework so far, experiences with other cultures (travel, internships, employment, etc.) to examine or reexamine their own positions in relation to topics of global and career interests.
 Student Learning Outcomes: